adbuerger/pycombina/doc/source/combina.rst

 Combinatorial integral approximation
 ====================================

-**pycombina** includes two classes for solution of binary approximation problems using combinatorial integral approximation:
+**pycombina** currently includes two classes for solution of binary approximation problems using combinatorial integral approximation:

 * :class:`pycombina.CombinaBnB`
 * :class:`pycombina.CombinaMILP`

-which int he following are described in more detail.
+which in the following are described in more detail.

 .. autoclass:: pycombina.CombinaBnB
     :members: